Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Having strong, healthy feet allows your child to walk, run, and play.
-If your child's feet form correctly, certain types of back and leg pain can be avoided later in life.
-Your child's doctor may suggest a gentle stretching exercise to aid proper development.
+If your child's feet form correctly, certain types of back and leg pain may be likely later in life.
+Your child's healthcare provider may suggest a gentle stretching exercise to aid proper development.